DakotaVarnell/FuelConsumptionAnalysis/README.md

 # Fuel Consumption Analysis for Vehicles Made Between 2000-2022
 This is a data engineering project that focuses on the data pipeline from beginning to end.
 It utilizes a dataset found on Kaggle that contains all the data of vehicles made by various car manufacturers.

-## Process the information on the Fuel_Consumption.csv file-clean it and modify it
 Data Source from Kaggle https://www.kaggle.com/datasets/ahmettyilmazz/fuel-consumption

 Run the data through my etl script written in [Python ETL Script](https://github.com/DakotaVarnell/FuelConsumptionDataPipeline/blob/master/python_scripts/extract_transform_load.py) where I've clean the data significantly, created new columns for important aspects of the data such as drive_type and flex-fuel-vehicle and rewritten the data to a new file